 The population of the United States will likely undergo a considerable transformation in the coming decades, becoming substantially older and more racially and ethnically diverse.
-At the same time, threats of a worsening nursing shortage could affect the delivery of healthcare.
+At the same time, threats of a worsening shortage of nurses and nursing faculty could affect the delivery of healthcare.
 Ideally, the demographics of the nursing workforce would mirror the patient population and, in turn, improve the likelihood that healthcare systems provide culturally competent care.

 Nurse educators play an integral role in producing a highly skilled, compassionate and diverse workforce.
 However, minorities are significantly underrepresented in these positions.
-Educators who reflect a diverse culture can often provide students with unique insights, particularly regarding cultural competence standards and other disparities related to race and ethnicity.
-They may also attract more minority students to Master of Science in Nursing Education (MSN) programs, thereby increasing the overall number of minority educators.
+Educators who reflect a diverse culture can often provide students with unique insights, particularly regarding cultural competence standards and disparities related to race and ethnicity.
+They may also attract more minority students to Master of Science in Nursing (MSN) in Nursing Education programs, thereby increasing the overall number of minority educators.

 Diversity in Nurse Education

-While nursing programs have seen an increase in the minority groups represented among newly licensed nurses — and even with minority enrollment at the master’s and doctorate levels hovering around 30 percent — there still remains a substantial disparity.
-Only 14.4 percent of nurse faculty members belonged to a minority group as of 2014.
+While nursing programs have seen an increase in the minority groups represented among newly licensed nurses — and even with minority enrollment at the bachelor’s, master’s and DNP levels exceeding 40% — there remains a substantial disparity.
+As noted above, less than 20% of nurse faculty members belong to a minority group.
 The data indicates that minority nurses are either unable to complete their degree programs, or if they do, they are choosing not to pursue teaching positions.
-There may be other extenuating circumstances, including the lack of faculty role models with whom minority students can identify, hindering that career path as well.
+There may be other extenuating circumstances, including the lack of faculty role models with whom minority students can identify.

 With many nursing programs turning away qualified students and university faculty failing to mirror the diversity of the student and nursing populations, the underrepresentation of minorities persists.
 While some nursing programs have recruited minority faculty members, many other programs are still understaffed — both in overall faculty and in racial and ethnic representation.

 The Call for Minority Educators